Overview Orka Cluster 3.2

 Also: VM instance

-VMs take up resources from your nodes and require a certain amount of CPU and memory.
+VMs take up resources from nodes and require a certain amount of CPU and memory.

 Image